The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 I think the classic will be a more cost-effective and enjoyable veneer to wear.
 Although this may limit the times you can wear them because you can’t eat very often with them in.

-At nearly £1000 at the time of review, for veneers for both upper and lower teeth, this is a fair amount of money to pay, considering the results.
+At $1799 at the time of review, for veneers for both upper and lower teeth, this is a fair amount of money to pay, considering the results.

-Cosmetic dentists are like artists and can work to create something you are happy with, gaining your input at various stages.
+Cosmetic dentists are like artists.
+They will work to create something you are happy with, gaining your input at various stages.

 That work will last longer too.